Atlanta - Walmart will

 firm, follow Walmart's previously announced plans to expand

-of CE and other categories later this year.
+its assortment of CE and other categories later this year.

 Brewer said the CE

 department resets would be part of the retailer's ongoing store remodeling

 "We had expanded